Joyce Jonathan: Early life

-Musical career
+Career

 With internet backing, Jonathan began recording her first album in 2008, with the help of Louis Bertignac (guitarist of the band Téléphone).
 Reputedly impressed by the talent and voice of the young artist, he agreed to assist her on the arrangement of her songs, working together with her in his studio for a year.
 Joyce also recorded a duet with Tété, Sur mes gardes.

 Her two singles, "Je ne sais pas" and "Pas besoin de toi", were included in her first album "Sur mes gardes," released in January 2010, and certified gold after only five months.
 In August, the album ranked first in sales of albums for download.